Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 Screen reader users generally interact with form controls using focus mode, meaning they navigate back and forth only between interactive (which are focusable) elements using the `Tab` key (if you haven't done this yet, go back and read [Screen readers' browse and focus modes](/knowledge/screen-readers/desktop/browse-focus-modes)).

 Especially in complex forms, it can be necessary to have non-interactive content next to some control: for example paragraphs (or a list) presenting terms and conditions next to an "I agree" checkbox.
-As this content is not focusable, it is prone to be completely missed by screen reader users when tabbing through the form.
+As this content is not focusable, it is prone to be completely missed by screen reader users when tapping or tabbing through the form.

 Alas, such content needs to be specifically attached to the form controls, so it is recognisable also in focus mode.
 There are various approaches to achieve this goal.